 No self respect, no dignity.
 All at the prime of my life, 28 years old.

 I went to GA and they gave me a lot of good advice.
 Me being me I didn’t follow any of it, but somehow managed to get through the next week and get back to the meeting.

 To give you some idea how sick I was, I sat there in the early meetings and said I didn’t have much of a problem and wasn’t like the others!
 I think they might have heard that before.

 GA was like a room full of mirrors where you could clearly see someone else’s mistakes and faults.. but not your own.

 Thankfully I got great support and advice from people in the same mess as me.

 A Fresh Start (eventually)

-I started an IT business (despite not even being able to turn a PC on, let alone do anything useful with it).
+I started an IT business (despite not even being able to turn a computer on).
 My girlfriend of 6 weeks (now wife & mother of my children) helped buy a PC on finance for me, and we found a free desk thrown out by a skip.